Mona Lisa Touch: The Laser That Could Save Women’s Sex Lives

 If it seems too good to be true, there is one potential problem facing the Mona Lisa Touch: Because the technology is so new, insurers have not yet announced whether or not they will cover intravaginal laser treatments.
 So far, women who have undergone treatment at The Christ Hospital have had to pay out of pocket for the procedure.
 But given the fact that 75 percent of women who suffer from vaginal atrophy experience negative consequences in their sex life, it would seem hypocritical for insurers to continue to deny coverage while also paying for similar treatments that rehabilitate the sex lives of men.

-As Dr. Mickey Karram, the director of urogynecology at The Christ Hospital told the Cincinnati Enquirer, “When I heard about that, no insurance, I said, ‘What about penile implants and Viagra?’”
+As on patient at The Christ Hospital told the Cincinnati Enquirer, “When I heard about that, no insurance, I said, ‘What about penile implants and Viagra?’”